chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 ### Static Websites

 Static websites can provide custom presentation features for collections stored in a repository.
 They can be a supplemental publishing layer for a digital repository system without the maintenance overhead of traditional websites.
 Without a database or cloud-based application software, the security and maintance costs are avoided.
 We can think about static websites as an additional layer of publishing services to our patrons:

 - **Digital Repositories:** Institutional storage layer
 - **Static Websites:** Collection-level presentation layer

+{{< hint warning >}}

+**Recommended Reading:** Becker, Devin, Evan Williamson, and Olivia Wikle.
+2020. “[CollectionBuilder-CONTENTdm: Developing a Static Web ‘Skin’ for CONTENTdm-Based Digital Collections](https://journal.code4lib.org/articles/15326).”
+The Code4Lib Journal, no. 49 (August).

+- While this tutorial focuses on static websites as supplements to institutional repositories, the University of Idaho uses static websites as collection-level presentation layers for their CONTENTdm digital collections system.

+{{< /hint >}}

 Static websites are good options for stable content that doesn't need continuous, on-the-fly updates.
 They're a great solution for publications that are fixed in time (e.g. academic monograph), updated annually (e.g. open textbook), or semi-annually (e.g. academic journal).
 Considering the importance of web technologies to open access publishing, site site generators present a good opportunity for scholarly communications librarians to learn about web standards and best practices.